waltr21/343/c-lectures/PITCHME.md

 These libraries are usually pieces of code written by a community of advanced programmers, and provide facilities such as I/O, memory management, etc.

 Usually these libraries have been in development for many years, are very robust, efficient, and secure code.
 We should use them.

+But, we can write libraries as well (and should!).
 ---
 **Compilation**
 ***